pensjonatus/flash-fiction/blog/fashion-advice.md

 ---
-title: 'Fashion Advice'
+title: Fashion Advice
 date: '2017-01-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 "If your wore a jacket once in a while, you would look more handsome," she said.